f33ot1/f33ot1.github.io/content/projects/Invoke methods from .NET Assemblies using Powershell and Reflection API.md

 ---
 ## Overview

 The malicious sample's code in dnSpy remains obfuscated and highly complex.
 Through the use of  PowerShell in conjunction with the .NET Reflection API is possible to invoke methods directly from imported assemblies.
-Rather than relying on static analysis and assumptions about the code’s behavior, this approach will allow me force the execution of the specific method I am interested in.
+Rather than relying on static analysis and assumptions about the code’s behavior, this approach forces the execution of the specific method I am interested in.

 ## How to import (load) an assembly using PowerShell